List of CONMEBOL club competition winners

 The South American Football Confederation (CONMEBOL) is the administrative and controlling body for South American association football.
-It currently organizes four club competitions: the Copa Libertadores, the Copa Sudamericana, the Recopa Sudamericana, as well as the Suruga Bank Championship (in conjunction with the Japan Football Association).
+It currently organizes three club competitions: the Copa Libertadores, the Copa Sudamericana and the Recopa Sudamericana.
 CONMEBOL was also responsible for the running of several other discontinued competitions, the most notable of which were the Supercopa Libertadores (from 1989 to 1997), the Copa CONMEBOL (from 1992 to 1999), the Copa Mercosur and the Copa Merconorte (from 1998 to 2001).
 It also held minor continental Copas, some of them with only one edition: the Copa de Oro, Copa Master de Supercopa and Copa Master de CONMEBOL in the 1990s, and the Copa Ganadores de Copa in 1970.

 At intercontinental level, together with the Union of European Football Associations (UEFA), CONMEBOL organized the Intercontinental Cup, which was held from 1960 to 2004, and two editions of the Intercontinental Champions' Supercup, in the 1960s.
-With the Confederation of North, Central America and Caribbean Association Football (CONCACAF), the South American confederation jointly held the Copa Interamericana intermittently, from 1969 to 1998.
+With the Confederation of North, Central America and Caribbean Association Football (CONCACAF), the South American confederation jointly held the Copa Interamericana intermittently from 1969 to 1998.
+It also organized the Suruga Bank Championship (held in conjunction with the Japan Football Association from 2008 to 2023).
 Included in this list is the FIFA Club World Cup, a FIFA club competition that merged with the Intercontinental Cup in 2005.

 Winners

 By club

 Boca Juniors and Independiente, from Argentina, have won the most CONMEBOL club competitions, with 18.
 Brazil's São Paulo and Argentina's River Plate follow in the list, having won 12 competitions.
 Boca Juniors holds the record for the most Recopa Sudamericana titles, winning it four times, and two Copa Sudamericana titles, a joint-record with Independiente, Brazil's Athletico Paranaense and Independiente del Valle from Ecuador.
 It is also one of the best performing teams in the Intercontinental Cup, with three titles, a joint-record with Uruguayan clubs Peñarol and Nacional.
 Independiente is the most successful club in the Copa Libertadores, being champions seven times (four in row, record), and in the Copa Interamericana, with three titles.
 Two titles is the record in the Supercopa Libertadores, jointly held by Independiente and Cruzeiro from Brazil.
 Brazilian club Atlético Mineiro and Colombia's Atlético Nacional are the best performing clubs in the Copa CONMEBOL and the Copa Merconorte, respectively, also with two titles.
 No club has ever won all the competitions, but Independiente, Boca Juniors, São Paulo and River Plate have won seven different CONMEBOL tournaments.
 River Plate is the first and only team to simultaneously hold CONMEBOL's four current international competitions, after winning the 2014 Copa Sudamericana, 2015 Recopa Sudamericana, the 2015 Copa Libertadores, and the 2015 Suruga Bank Championship.

-The following table lists the total number of CONMEBOL club competitions won by clubs, and is updated as of 28 February 2025, in chronological order.
+The following table lists the total number of CONMEBOL club competitions won by clubs, and is updated as of 13 December 2025, in chronological order.